neondatabase/website/content/docs/guides/branch-restore.md

 neonctl branches restore dev/alex dev/jordan@0/12345
 ```

 This command will restore the target branch `dev/alex` from an earlier point in time for the source branch `dev/jordan`, using the LSN `0/12345` to specify the point in time.
-If you left out the point in time indentifer, the command would default to the latest data (HEAD) for the source branch `dev/jordan`.
+If you left out the point-in-time identifier, the command would default to the latest data (HEAD) for the source branch `dev/jordan`.
 </TabItem>
 </Tabs>